Steve Rutter (footballer, born 1962): Return to the FA

 After his sojourn in the Caribbean, Rutter returned to the Football Association as their educational manager, a role in which he was responsible for leading courses teaching coaches on both their FA coaching badges and UEFA Licences.
 In total Rutter spent nine years in the role of educational manager.

 Panathinaikos

 Rutter joined Yannis Anastasiou as his assistant manager at Panathinaikos.

-Having previously taught Yannis Anastasiou on his UEFA B and A Licence courses and started him on his UEFA Pro Licence, Rutter joined him as his assistant manager at Greek Superleague side Panathinaikos upon his appointment in May 2013.
+Having previously taught Yannis Anastasiou on his UEFA B and A Licence courses and started him on his UEFA Pro Licence, Rutter joined him as his assistant manager at Greek Super League side Panathinaikos upon his appointment in May 2013.
 Having spent two years as assistant manager, in November 2015, following the sacking of Anastasiou, Rutter was appointed as caretaker manager of Panathinaikos.
 Managing the club against Atromitos, on 7 November 2015, he guided the club to a 2–1 away victory.
 Upon the appointment of Andrea Stramaccioni, on 9 November 2015, Rutter left the club.